hanuunah/Promotion-Engine/README.md

 * Build the solution.

  ### Technology Stack
-* .Net Core 3.1
+* .Net Core 3.1.
-* Used Xunit for unit test
+* Used Xunit for unit test.

+### Running and Testing
+* Use Sales.Client console for running and testing promotion engine.